Belgrade Pride: Serbia's LGBTQ+ fight on after no progress – DW – 09/06/2024

 The slogan of this weekend's Belgrade Pride parade is "Pride is People," which the organizers chose to remind Serbian society that members of the LGBTQ+ community "are just people who suffer from the same problems as everyone else, but with additional challenges caused by homophobia and transphobia."

-Even though last year's Belgrade Pride parade was the largest ever held in Serbia, organizers say that the situation regarding rights for LGBTQ+ individuals is getting worse.
+Even though last year's Belgrade Pride parade was the largest ever held in Serbia, organizers said the situation regarding rights for LGBTQ+ individuals is getting worse.

 "The institutions remain silent on our requests.
 Even symbolic gestures, like opening Pride Week at the City Assembly — which was once a tradition — or displaying Pride flags along the street, have been denied with excuses for the past four years," Vulovic told DW.